What Toxic Substances are in My Chimney?

 Three Stages of Creosote

-professional chimney sweep in Dubuque IARemoving creosote is easy when it is in its Stage 1 form.
+Removing creosote is easy when it is in its Stage 1 form.
 A professional chimney cleaning brush is all that is needed to remove Stage 1 creosote.

 Stage 2 creosote is usually described as crunchy, tar-like flakes.
 Stiffer chimney brushes plus additional tools of the chimney sweep industry are typically required to scrape Stage 2 creosote from chimney liners.

 If you have Stage 3 creosote in your chimney, it looks as though tar has been poured down your chimney flue.
-This is the most dangerous type of creosote because it is easiest to ignite, and it often feeds a chimney fire for a long enough time that the intense heat destroys the chimney liner and then the entire home.
-Certified chimney sweeps have the tools necessary for removal of Stage 3 creosote, though tools are not always completely successful.
+This is the most dangerous type of creosote because it is easiest to ignite, and it often feeds a chimney fire for a long enough time that the intense heat destroys the chimney liner and then the entire home. professional chimney sweeps have the tools necessary for removal of Stage 3 creosote, though tools are not always completely successful.
 Chemicals can sometimes be used to good effect by chimney professionals in the effort to remove Stage 3 creosote.
 Unfortunately, there are times when the creosote will not come off and a chimney liner replacement is necessary, to ensure the safe use of a fireplace.

 Are Chemical Products Good for Homeowners to Use?